sanjsingh07/Domi-chain/docs/src/running-validator/vote-accounts.md

 ### Vote Account Authorized Withdrawer

 No special handling is required.
-Use the `solana vote-authorize-withdrawer` command as needed.
+Use the `analog vote-authorize-withdrawer` command as needed.

 ## Close a Vote Account

 A vote account can be closed with the [close-vote-account](../cli/usage.md#analog-close-vote-account) command.
-Closing a vote account withdraws all remaining ANLOG funds to a supplied recipient address and renders it invalid as a vote account.
+Closing a vote account withdraws all remaining SOL funds to a supplied recipient address and renders it invalid as a vote account.
 It is not possible to close a vote account with active stake.